 In New South Wales, new boarding house developments in low density, areas are limited to 12 or fewer rooms.
 In other areas, the maximum amount of rooms permissible would depend on the floor space ratio and height limits relevant to local council environmental plans.

-Be close to public transport services.
+The boarding house property investment should be close to public transport services.

-Appropriate landscaping and property setback to be congruent with the existing Streetscape.
+There should be appropriate landscaping and property setback to be congruent with the existing Streetscape.

 The smallest room size is 12 m² for single rooms and 16 m² for double bedrooms with a maximum room size of 25 m².

-The maximum of two lodgers is allowed per room.
+A maximum of two lodgers is allowed per room.

 At least one communal living area is required for the house residents if the boarding house has more than five shared boarding rooms.

-The lodging-house must have reasonable kitchen and bathroom shared facilities within the complex.
+The lodging-house must have a reasonable kitchen and bathroom shared facilities within the complex.
 Self-contained food preparation areas and bathrooms are allowed but not a requirement for each room.